marait123/trivia_app/backend/README.md

 - status:200

-DELETE '/questions/<id>'
+DELETE '/questions/id'
-- Deletes an object from the database with id = <id>
+- Deletes an question from the database with id = id
 - Request Arguments:
-    -id -> the id of the question
+    -id -} the id of the question
 - Query Arguments: None
 - Request Body: None
 - Returns: Nothing